 3.6 Estimates, Costs Analysis, Negotiations, Profit and Method of Compensation

-For non-A&E planning services, the intermediate selection process requires the LPA to prepare and distribute a request for proposal (RFP) and sample contract documents to a minimum of three prospective consultants qualified to perform the needed services.
+For non-A&E planning services, the intermediate selection process requires the LPA to prepare and distribute a request for proposal (RFP) and sample contract documents to a minimum of three prospective consultants qualified to perform the needed services (see OAR 137-047-0270 and ORS 279B.070).

 DBE goals are not currently assigned for non-A&E contracts, but the DBE no-goal provisions must be included in the contract.